 Common themes of fraud within the industry include transporting patients despite a complete lack of medical necessity.
 Ambulance companies that cater to dialysis patients or who transport patients to and from nursing homes are often guilty of these fraudulent practices.
 Another type of fraud includes billing for advanced life support transports when only basic life support services were warranted or necessary.
 Yet another type of EMS fraud involves paying or receiving kickbacks from other healthcare providers.

 Millions of dollars have been paid to whistleblowers in these cases and there is plenty more fraud that has yet to be reported.
 Non Emergency Medical Transportation programs are also rife with fraud.
 We have plenty of EMS fraud stories on our blog.
-For more information on ambulance fraud, kickbacks involving EMS and nursing homes, click here.
-For nonemergency medical transportation program fraud, click here.
+We also invite you to visit our cornerstone content on ambulance and EMS fraud as well as nonemergency medical transportation program fraud.